 If this statement isn't clear enough, don't expect Scorn on current-gen consoles like PS4, Xbox One, or Nintendo Switch ever, and not on Google Stadia or PS5 at release.

 Scorn puts an emphasis on world-building and will be non-linear.
 There won't be any cinematic cutscenes, according to its Steam page.
 The Inside Xbox trailer is full of procreative imagery, so that appears to be a topic that Scorn addresses.
 There is a focus on environmental storytelling, and Ebb Software describes the environment as "dreamlike" and "a character itself" in an Xbox Wire post about Scorn.

 That post also admits that, yes this game is inspired by H.R.
 Giger, which is why it looks so much like Alien at first glance.
 Other notable influences pointed out by the developers include painter Zdzislaw Beksinski, writers Franz Kafka, Jorge Luis Borges, Thomas Ligotti, and J.G.
 Ballard, along with film directors like David Cronenberg and David Lynch.
 You can see the atmosphere in action in the following trailer from May's Inside Xbox:

 What is Scorn gameplay like?

-The Xbox Series X trailer does not feature any gameplay, but we do know what Scorn plays like.
+After October's gameplay trailer, we have a clear idea of what Scorn plays like.
 It is a first-person atmospheric horror adventure game that will have players traveling around its mysterious world to solve puzzles and fight enemies.
 While players can fight off enemies with weapons, inventory space is limited so players will have to use what they have to adapt to any given situation.